paulmighofose/HAR-Dataset/README.md

 	4. The setting and resetting of the working directory
 	5. And a write.table function following “###” that is (once removed) utilized to write the new data tables: HAR_Complete_Dataset and HAR Mean.SD.txt files.
 Note:
 	Each data set is tidy and provides descriptive names of each observation.
+	Description of commonly used variables is found within the codebook.r file